KristianColville1/raza-noodles/README.md

 Users with smaller screens (881px wide and below) can use a hamburger menu with this feature.

 - When there are several menu selections, it helps the website maintain structural integrity.
 I have multiple menu options available to the user.
-It was needed if I wanted to be able attempt to make it responsive.
+It was needed if I wanted to be able attempt to make it responsive and cosmetically appealing.

 ![Hamburger Menu](/assets/images/features/hamburger-one.png)
 ![Hamburger Menu](/assets/images/features/hamburger-two.png)